Share

 Then we optimise again for never-ending improvements.

-Controlling moisture is essential for keeping golf course turf disease prevention.
+Controlling moisture is essential for golf course turf disease prevention.

-Because excess moisture levels can foster fungal diseases, especially during autumn and winter.
+Because excess moisture levels can foster fungus, especially during autumn and winter.

 Therefore, your greenkeepers need to set up a moisture monitoring schedule.